Catholic and Royal Armies: Peasant soldiers

 The royalist insurgents who take the name of Vendéens, and that the Republicans named Brigands, originated from four departments, southern Maine-et-Loire, northern Vendée, northern Deux-Sèvres, et southern Loire-Atlantique in the provinces of Poitou, Anjou and Brittany.
 The insurgent territory took the name of military Vendée.

 The great majority of Vendéen insurgents were peasants, armed with scythes if they did not have rifles, but there were also a great number of artisans, especially in the Mauges region of Anjou.

 The mobilisation in the insurgent territories was massive.
 In Chemillé, the age of the insurgents varied from 11 to 67 years old.
-The average age was 25 to 30 years old.
+The typical age was 25 to 30 years old.

 A few women also fought among the Vendéens; the most famous one was Renée Bordereau.
 The army of Charette was known to have a few amazons in its ranks, including Céleste Bulkeley.

 It was only during the Virée de Galerne that the officers started adopting signs to distinguish themselves from the troops.
 The generals and officers of the counsel took white scarves worn at the belt with knots of different colors.
 La Rochejaquelein and Donnissan wore a black knot, Stofflet a red one, and Marigny a blue one.
 Officers of a lower rank started wearing a white scarf attached to their left arm.

-Priests who opposed the revolution didn't have a direct role in the war, a few held a seat in the royalist counsels and mainly took care of correspondences.
-Priests serving as officers or physically participating in combats was generally not well considered by Vendéens.
+Priests who opposed the revolution did not have a direct role in the war; a few held a seat in the royalist counsels and mainly took care of correspondences.
+For a priest to serve as an officer or to physically participate in combat was generally not well considered by Vendéens.

 Regular army

 A few regular troops were formed in the army of Vendée, where they served as elite troops.
 Charles de Bonchamps organized infantry and cavalry units whom he equipped with his own means.
 These troops were even given uniforms, grey for the infantry, green for the cavalry.

-Nonetheless, the Vendéens didn't like leaving their homes for too long, so after a few days of combat they would leave the army and go back to their villages.
+Nonetheless, the Vendéens did not like leaving their homes for too long, so after a few days of combat they would leave the army and go back to their villages.
 Hence the Vendéens were incapable of keeping conquered towns like Angers, Saumur, Thouars and Fontenay-le-Comte, which were progressively abandoned and retaken by the republicans without difficulty.

 To fix this disadvantage, regular troops were recruited among republican deserters and insurgents exterior to Vendée, especially Angevins from northern Maine-et-Loire and Bretons from the Loire-Atlantique.
 A few future Chouan officers served with these troops, including Georges Cadoudal, Pierre-Mathurin Mercier, Scépeaux, Jean Terrien, Joseph-Juste Coquereau and Louis Courtillé.

 Regular cen troops also included a high number of foreigners, including Russians, Germans and many Jews (according to republican Jacques Léonard Laplanche's writings).